kailash-manasarovar/statement/docs/timeline/2024/january.md

 - The next choir class, Nacho continues to be part of the bullying and threats.
 - I see him interacting with all the young girls (Domingo's students) after class, and they're all saying "coffee" really loudly as he asks them if they'll "go for a coffee".
 - I ask Samuel what's going on, why are they saying "coffee" loudly, and he says, oh it's just a game.

+## Nacho follows me around town

+- One Saturday, I need to run some errands in Denia.
+- Nacho is always there, wherever I am, walking by in view.
+- He's following me, trying to upset me.
+- I smile and laugh at him.
+He looks embarrassed.
+- Nevertheless, I'm stressed and anxious about this.

 ## Threatening men outside